-- You and your guests are expected to use alcohol in a responsible manner at all times when on University property. - You and or/your guests may keep and consume a moderate amount of alcohol in the privacy of your own studio, flat or apartment bedroom and lounge, as long as you or any guests are over 18. - In Goldies Homestead, 55 Symonds and Te Tirohanga o te Toangaroa, where there is a shared common kitchen and dining area, you are permitted to responsibly consume RTDs, beer, wine or cider in the communal kitchen/dining room as part of your dinner meal while preparing or eating dinner. - You may not consume alcohol in any other common area including balconies, lifts, corridors, and all other communal living areas, or within the grounds of the property unless there is a special event organised with the written permission of the Resident Manager or his/her delegated authority.
+- You and your guests are expected to use alcohol in a responsible manner at all times when on University property. - You and or/your guests may keep and consume a moderate amount of alcohol in the privacy of your own studio, flat or apartment bedroom and lounge, as long as you or any guests are over 18. - In Goldies Homestead, 55 Symonds and Te Tirohanga o te Tōangaroa, where there is a shared common kitchen and dining area, you are permitted to responsibly consume RTDs, beer, wine or cider in the communal kitchen/dining room as part of your dinner meal while preparing or eating dinner. - While everyone may describe "responsibly consume" differently, the intent is to allow you to enjoy a glass of wine (or two), an RTD (or two), a cider (or two) or a beer (or two) with your meal.
+You run the risk of losing this privilege if you supply or consume an amount that is not consistent with what one might have in a nice restaurant.
+Students who are intoxicated or behaving inappropriately will be asked to leave the dining hall.

-- Boxes, kegs, any home-brewing apparatus and drinking paraphernalia are not consistent with the requirement of a moderate amount of alcohol and are not permitted. - You may not consume alcohol or have open containers of alcohol on the grounds (outside your studio, flat or apartment) unless there is a special event organised with the written permission of the Resident Manager. - If you are in breach of the rules relating to alcohol, or the accommodation management team have concerns about your use of alcohol, they will intervene and set behaviour expectations for you. - Any prohibited alcohol found by staff as outlined above may be confiscated.
+- You may not consume alcohol in any other common area including balconies, lifts, corridors, and all other communal living areas, or within the grounds of the property unless there is a special event organised with the written permission of the Resident Manager or his/her delegated authority. - Boxes, kegs, any home-brewing apparatus and drinking paraphernalia are not consistent with the requirement of a moderate amount of alcohol and are not permitted. - You may not consume alcohol or have open containers of alcohol on the grounds (outside your studio, flat or apartment) unless there is a special event organised with the written permission of the Resident Manager. - If you are in breach of the rules relating to alcohol, or the accommodation management team have concerns about your use of alcohol, they will intervene and set behaviour expectations for you. - Any prohibited alcohol found by staff as outlined above may be confiscated.
 Unopened vessels will be held and can be claimed at the end of your residential period.
 Opened vessels will be disposed of immediately. - Alcohol-free periods may be in force in the residence at various times during the year.
 This includes the period leading up to and during examinations at the end of each semester.
 During these times you may not be in possession of, or consume, alcohol in any part of the residence.
 This will be at the discretion of the Head of Operations - Accommodation.